 The Magic of Watches: A Smart Introduction to Fine Watchmaking

-Consider all the questions you never thought to ask about watches, answered.
+Consider all the questions you never thought to ask about watches answered.
 Louis Nardin addresses them all here in four parts: buying a watch, caring for a watch, learning the greatest horological masterpieces, and understanding the anatomy of a timepiece.
-This book uncovers each and every aspect of watches from the most basic to most intricate.
+This book uncovers each and every aspect of watches from the most basic to the most intricate.
 Whether you need a quick refresher or want to dive deep into a specific facet of your timepieces, it’s all here.
 Get ready to become a student of horology — there’s even a section for notes in the back.

 American Wristwatches: Five Decades of Style and Design

 When you think of historically significant countries in watchmaking, Switzerland or Germany might immediately come to mind.
 However, the United States has its own storied watchmaking heritage that at one time rivaled that of the Swiss.
 With American watchmakers on the rise in the modern era, it’s only fitting to explore the country’s horological past.
 Here, you’ll find a chronicle of 50 years of American watchmaking, from innovations to influential figures.
 In addition to placing American watchmaking in historical context, you can marvel at over 600 color photographs that illustrate the evolution of the American wristwatch.